PatrickStankard/teambeers.com/README.md

 ## FAQ
 #### When is #TeamBeers?
-Currently, #TeamBeers is every Friday from 4:40PM EST to 7:00PM EST.
+Currently, #TeamBeers is every Friday, any time from 4:40PM up until midnight (EST).

 #### What if it's time for #TeamBeers, but it's not Friday and/or in-between 4:40PM EST and 7:00PM EST?
 There is an emergency method, which you can access at [teambeers.com/#!/emergency](http://teambeers.com/#!/emergency).
 Use at your own discretion.